 Much like the movie The Wolf of Wall Street, the bigger the hosing, the greater the celebration in the dealership.
 Capitalism or greed?
 You tell me.
 (In his defense, my friend called the customer when he found out what a six-pounder was, negotiated the purchase down on behalf of the buyer and quit).

-In Mexico, you might see rip-offs, but their culture lacks the high-fiving jubilance of ours.
+In Mexico, you might see rip-offs, but their culture lacks the high-fiving jubilance of ours in pulling them off.

 Your phone carrier rips you off every month